 - Where does the blog want you to go?
 Does it link to its top posts, products, or other things worth browsing?

 Read the latest posts of the blogger or try using the search bar to find the blog posts about a keyword/topic you’re interested in.
 You don’t have to read everything; a skim and scan strategy will let you know if this is what you want to read now and for the coming days.

 This is the point where you need to decide if you want to subscribe to their blog/newsletter or not.
 Also, don’t forget to leave a comment to let the blogger know you have read his/her blog.
 (I particularly enjoy reading women’s blogs).

 The Concept of Subscribing to a Blog

-Subscribing to a blog is the process of telling the blogger that you want him/her to update you whenever they release a new blog.
+Subscribing to a blog is the process of telling the blogger that you want him/her to update you whenever he/she releases a new blog.
 You can do this by signing up for the blog’s email list (they almost all have one) or by adding the blog to an RSS feed.

 How to Follow a Blog the Right Way

 Subscribing to a blog is the first step of an indirect interaction with the blogger.
 If you do find a blog worth following, make sure to appreciate the work they had to put in before they could call themselves a “top” or “successful” blogger on their website.
 If you approach blogs with the proper respect, you will surely learn something from them.
 I certainly did.
 And if you find a blog that’s truly praiseworthy, please leave a comment for the blogger.
 Genuine comments let bloggers know that they are being read and that their painstaking task of writing a comprehensive blog post does not go unappreciated.